 AKA ‘target weight’ or ‘ideal body weight.’
-This is the bodyweight when euvolemic (i.e. without any signs of fluid overload) and is used as a guide by dialysis nurses for how many litres of UF is needed.
+This is the body weight when euvolemic (i.e. without any signs of fluid overload) and is used as a guide by dialysis nurses for how many litres of UF are needed.
 E.g. if a patient is 77kg pre-dialysis and their dry weight is 75kg, the nurse will aim for 2L of UF.
 This may need to be adjusted in patients with weight loss.

 Where do they normally dialyse?

 Most patients will attend an outpatient dialysis centre (which could be in the same hospital but not always); some will dialyse at home.
 If the patient is admitted, you will need to arrange dialysis for them.
 They might be able to attend their normal dialysis slot if it’s in the same hospital and they are well enough to attend.
 If not, you will need to liaise with the local dialysis unit and/or renal team to make appropriate arrangements.
 The person to contact varies between hospitals but there is often a separate renal doctor on-call for dialysis than for general renal advice.
 Unwell or unstable patients will likely need to be transferred to the Renal Ward and dialysed there as the outpatient areas do not usually have any medical cover.